 Thai people believe that splashing water on somebody else means helping them get rid of the bad things of the previous year and get ready for the good things in the new year.
 Long time ago, water during this festival must smell good and only for splashing on close friend and family.
 But now, Songkran has developed as a festival for international tourists.
 When the festival begins, people will use everything can be used for water containing and splash the water in to everybody.
 They believe the people who get more water will have more luck and happiness in the new year.

-Songkran is the most excited festival for tourists
+Songkran is the most exciting festival for tourists

 This year, Songkran festival will begin at April 13rd and end at April 15.
 But during this time, Thai people often take some extra days off to party and visit friends, relatives.
 Especially, some tourist destinations like Phuket, Pattaya, Chiang Mai, etc. Songkran can last up to one week.